iamskeva/DAY-2-BMI-CALCULATOR-CODE-CHALLENGE/README.md

-# DAY-2-CODE-CHALLENGE
+# DAY 2- BMI CALCULATOR CODE CHALLENGE

-The BMI is calculated by dividing a person's weight (in kg) by the square of their height (in m):
+# The BMI is calculated by dividing a person's weight (in kg) by the square of their height (in m):